 We gotta walk the walk.
 Watch the vids while following on your computer.
-I put the vid in the top right corner.
+I put vids in the top right corner of my monitor.
 Larger part of screen is for whatever I’m using to follow along.

 You can get free trial versions of Lightroom and Photoshop.
 BUT WAIT til you are ready to start, cos trial is 30 days.
 Although, if you are like me and so many others, you’ll be addicted.
 Esp Lightroom.
 After you take my class, if not already a user.

 Keep At It.
 Follow Along.
 Rinse and repeat.